anjali-chadha/LogGrep/README.md

 ## Functionalities
 * Match regular expressions over a directory of files
 * Split each log line into two parts: (a) time/date and (b) rest.
 Search query now has two parameters: date and time range, and pattern to match over (b).
 * A server using RPC query service.
-That is, the client sub- mits a query by invoking a remote procedure call.
+That is, the client submits a query by invoking a remote procedure call.
 * Supports Pagination–return query results in pages.
 Show number of lines that match

 ## Execution Steps: